cactacea/android/docs/GroupsApi.md

 val apiInstance = GroupsApi()
 val id : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Group identifier.
-val since : java.math.BigDecimal = 8.14 // java.math.BigDecimal |
+val since : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Filters accounts which started on since or later.
 val offset : java.math.BigDecimal = 8.14 // java.math.BigDecimal | The offset of accounts.
 By default the value is 0.
 val count : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Maximum number of accounts returned on one result page.
 By default the value is 20 entries.
 The page size can never be larger than 50. try {